03shayaba/Demo_repo/README.md

 ## Demo
-learning something new with full of deducation and enhancing on myself. i want to fo deep down with learning . i want to fo deep down with learning so i  am enjoying this
+learning something new with full of dedication and enhancing on myself. i want to fo deep down with learning . i want to fo deep down with learning so i  am enjoying this

-# Added index file
-Let me know if you want to install Yarn or if you're curious about the difference between npm and Yarn!
+#DEEP DOWN
+ Ways to merge in GitHub:
+Using GitHub (Pull Request / PR):

+Create a PR from your feature branch to main.

+Review code.

+Click “Merge pull request”.

+Using Git (Command line):